yamafaktory/craftql/README.md

 # CraftQL ![ci](https://github.com/yamafaktory/craftql/workflows/ci/badge.svg)

-> A CLI tool to manipulate GraphQL schemas and to output a graph data structure as a graphviz .dot format
+> A CLI tool to visualize GraphQL schemas and to output a graph data structure as a graphviz .dot format

 ## Installation